Best Battery Chainsaw Or Cordless Chainsaws In 2017 Reviewed

 This battery chainsaw has a 12-inch bar and chain as well, which can handle most typical everyday things.
 It also offers you tool less chain adjustment you adjust with a knob.
 Also comes with a XPT protection system, for improved water and dust resistance in harsh weather.
 Rubberized grip to be able to hold on better to the chainsaw.

 There is also no need to change engine oil, spark plug, clean air filter or drain fuel when you need to store.
 Since you are not using a gasoline operated chainsaw you don’t have those worries.
 The weight of this chainsaw is 10.1 pounds.
 Overall measurements are 12 inches X 10 inches X 11 inches.
 This chainsaw also comes with a respectable 3-year manufacturer’s warranty.

 5. GreenWorks Pro 80V 18-Inch Cordless Battery Operated Chainsaw

-If you are looking for something in battery operated chainsaws, with a long blade.
-This is the chainsaw for you!
+If you are looking for one of the best battery chainsaws with a long blade, this is the chainsaw for you!
 GreenWorks Pro 80V 18-inch GreenWorks Pro is a work horse.
 Without electrical cords or all the hassles that come with a gasoline operated chainsaw.
 This will cut up to 150 cuts per full charge, running off of the 80-Volt 2AH battery.
 Battery is included which is even better, no need to chase one down.

 This chainsaw also uses a brushless motor, delivering power equivalent to a 45cc gas engine.
 It also has a rapid charge feature so you can stay busy.
 Only requires 30 minutes to recharge so you can get to cutting again.
 You can also enjoy an electric start with this chainsaw and a quieter motor.
 There are other items that are in this system that all make a great pairing as well.
 Available separately, but all make a great team to get the job done.